 E9.
 When Lu Yang’s secret about being bullied comes to light, the friends gather around to comfort him, each sharing their own embarrassing stories, in order to make him feel better.
 That is just so sweet.

 Of course, I also want to give a shout-out to the friendship that Xiao Xi and Jing Xiao share.
-I loved see the two of them getting together and indulging in girl talk over their respective crushes.
+I loved seeing the two of them getting together and indulging in girl talk over their respective crushes.
 So honest, and so cute.

 One of my favorite moments between these besties, is in episode 4.
 Both Xiao Xi and Jing Xiao sign up for the hurdles event because they want to win the first prize watch; Xiao Xi for Jiang Chen’s birthday gift, and Jing Xiao for her dad’s welcome present.
 The girls set out to train hard, dearly wanting to win, but when Jing Xiao injures her ankle and can’t compete, she roots for Xiao Xi instead, and even asks Jiang Chen to help Xiao Xi train.